jeff-hykin/universify/story.md

 # Part 8: More To The Story

-I left a lot of details out to make sure everyone could see the good parts.
-If you have your own cursed projects, enjoyed this post, or want to know what got left out don't hesitate to say hello.
+As you may have noticed, I left a lot of details out in order to make sure everyone could see the good parts.
+If you have your own cursed projects, enjoyed this post, or want to know what got left out, don't hesitate to say hello.
 I'm an AI Robotics PhD Student at Texas A&M. You can find me on [Lemmy](https://lemmy.world/u/jeff_hykin), [Telegram](https://t.me/jeff_hykin),  [Discord](discordapp.com/users/266399494793330689), [Email](mailto:jeff.hykin+uni@gmail.com), or [Github](https://github.com/jeff-hykin/universify).

 # Part 9: Everything Else: Security & Caveats

 Oh yeah, security.
-You should really stop running code from internet strangers.
+You should really stop running code from strangers on the internet.
 Checkout the relatively-detailed [how do I verify this isn't malicious](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-verify-this-isnt-malicious) section on the universify repo.

 Technicalities.
 Alright trolls, lets get this over with.
 This is the section I get to link to in reply to all the inevitable "umm actually" comments.
 1. Side effects / Reliability / Isolation